-Map 8: Heritage Asset Areas
+Map 8: Areas of High Townscape Value

-These areas do not warrant conservation area status but designation as HAA enables the Town Council to maintain and enhance their character and appearance to a similar level of protection.
+These areas do not warrant conservation area status but designation as an Area of High Townscape Value enables the Town Council to maintain and enhance their character and appearance to a similar level of protection.

-Applications for Planning Permission which fall within an HAA will be expected to apply the design codes set out in the AECOM Design Guidance and Codes for Broadstairs and St. Peter's and show how proposals have adhered to these codes and how the design of the scheme is locally distinctive.
+Applications for Planning Permission which fall within an area of high townscape value will be expected to apply the design codes set out in the AECOM Design Guidance and Codes for Broadstairs & St Peter's and show how proposals have adhered to these codes and how the design of the scheme is locally distinctive.

-Detailed maps of the HAAs can be found at Appendix 3.
+Detailed maps of the Areas of High Townscape Value can be found in Appendix 3.

-Policy BSP7: Heritage Asset Areas
+Policy BSP7: Areas of High Townscape Value